 Definitely a highlight from the creative mind of Daniel Love, owner of ROYALE Filmwear.
 Simply put, if you want to get as screen accurate as possible, this is the one to get.
 And even if you don’t care about looking like Bond, it’s still an outstanding piece of outerwear.
 Made from a luxurious wool and cashmere blend it will keep you plenty warm when the weather drops.
 You can read my full review of an earlier version here for all the details, including notes on the sizing and fit.
 Now the good/bad news: the jacket is currently sold out on the ROYALE Filmwear website.
 However, Daniel is currently in the process of putting together another run.
 No word on the exact delivery date, but if you would like one, I’d strongly suggest emailing him with the size you need so you receive a notification as soon as it becomes available.

 Best Option for the James Bond SPECTRE Mr White Jacket

-Vince Camuto Wool Bomber Jacket in Navy: on sale for $199.50
+Burton Faux Wool Harrington Jacket in Navy: on sale for £19.75

 The Investment Piece

 Obviously, the ribbed knit cuffs and hem aren’t exactly what we’re looking for.
 But Paris-based Sandro has it’s own French design aesthetic that makes this one a worthy contender.
-The outer is a 70% wool, 20% polyamide, 10% cashmere blend and since they’ve used 100% genuine shearling for the detachable collar, you may want to just keep it on.
-The Aviator is available directly from the company’s website, but Selfridges, which I’ve linked to above, might be a better choice if you’re in the U.S. and want faster shipping.
-For those of you in the UK, Farfetch is also worth checking out if you can’t the size you need at one of the other stores.
+The outer is a 70% wool, 20% polyamide, 10% cashmere blend.
+And since they’ve used 100% genuine shearling for the detachable collar, you may want to just keep it on.
+The Aviator is available directly from the company’s website, but Bloomingdale’s, which I’ve linked to above, might be a better choice if you’re in the U.S. and want faster shipping.
+For those of you in the UK, Farfetch is also worth checking out.

 Know of a great alternative for the James Bond SPECTRE Mr White jacket that we missed?
 We’d love to hear about it, so share away in the comments!
 And remember to check us out on Instagram, Facebook and Pinterest for even more style icon inspriation!